bbhikarry/17asap_ida/README.md

 A series of presentations lumped together really.

 Thanks to the Yihui Xi and Garrick Aden Buie for the xaringan code.

+If the plan is to serve from the WWW change the sumaria.html filename to index.html